-Born in England in 1962, Ashley Heppenstall is a graduate of Durham University where he obtained a degree in Mathematics.
+C. Ashley Heppenstall is a graduate of Durham University where he obtained a degree in Mathematics.

 From 1984 until 1990, he worked in the banking sector where he was involved in project financing of oil and mining businesses.
 In 1990, Mr. Heppenstall was a founding director and shareholder of Sceptre Management Limited.